Shikha-1234/sales_analysis_project/README.md

 9. Which region generated the highest sales?
 10. Which region generated the highest profit?

+## Key Findings

+- Technology generated the highest sales among all categories.
+- Technology was also the most profitable category.
+- Sales showed significant variation across months.
+- A small number of products contributed disproportionately to revenue.
+- Certain states generated negative overall profit despite having sales.
+- The West region generated the highest sales and profit.

 ## Visualizations

 - Sales by Category